Plastics can be made in a variety of ways from a variety of materials; shale gas, oil, plants even chicken feathers can all be used to make plastic.

 Bioplastics are made from plants rather than oil.

-Bio- degradable /Degradable Plastic has additives to make it bio-degrade or maybe compostable plastic!
+Bio- degradable /Degradable Plastic has additives to make it bio-degrade.
+NOT to be confused with compostable plastic!

 Cellophane is one of the first plastics.
 Proper cellophane is plant derived and biodegradable.
 However the term is often applied to a petroleum derived product.